 Caregivers often have tiresome schedules and have to work around the clock.
 Additionally, as their schedules vary drastically from week to week, they lack perspective - usually, they don’t know how many days they’ll work next week or what their hours will look like.
 This situation can be exhausting and leave them with no means to ensure work-life balance.

-One of the best ways to support them is by relieving their scheduling concerns and making an effort to fit the schedule to both your clients' and your caregivers' needs.
+One of the best ways to support them is by relieving their scheduling concerns and making an effort to fit the schedule to both your clients and your caregivers' needs.

 Even though this sometimes may seem (and sometimes it is) impossible, there are many ways that you can improve your scheduling.
-One of the most efficient ways is to use reliable home health management software, like Timeero, and streamline the entire process.

 2. Team Up

-Home caregiving most often means working alone in client homes, which can be isolating and highly stressful for caregivers.
+Providing in-home care, assisted living, or respite care can be isolating and highly stressful for caregivers.
 To support them, establish a positive company culture and ensure your careers feel connected despite the physical distance.

 You can set up regular check-ins for your caregivers and encourage them to share what they're going through while out on the field.
 For some of your caregivers, the very act of expressing their feelings and frustrations can be healing.